GovindenJerome/govindenjerome.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the [Cryptography and Network Security (CNS) Group](https://www.informatik.tu-darmstadt.de/cns/main/index.en.jsp) at TU Darmstadt, under the supervision of [Jean Paul Degabriele](https://degabriele.info).
-My research centers around symmetric-key cryptography, particularly on the design and analysis of provably secure schemes with real-world applications.
-More generally, I am interested in mathematics, IT security and cryptology.
+I’m a final‑year PhD candidate at TU Darmstadt, under the supervision of [Jean Paul Degabriele](https://degabriele.info).
+My research centers around symmetric-key cryptography, particularly on the eﬃcient design, analysis, and implementation of provably secure schemes with real-world applications.

-In Fall 2024, I was privileged to visit the Cryptography Group at the University of Washington, hosted by [Stefano Tessaro](https://homes.cs.washington.edu/~tessaro/).
-Previously, I was a research intern in the [LIP6 Computer Science Laboratory](https://www.lip6.fr) and in the [Cryptography Research Center (CRC) of TII](https://www.tii.ae/cryptography).
-I obtained a Master in Mathematics with applications to Cryptology from Paris Diderot University (now Paris Cité University) and a Master in Computer Science from Pierre and Marie Curie University (now Sorbonne University).
+In Fall 2024, I visited the Cryptography Group at the University of Washington, hosted by [Stefano Tessaro](https://homes.cs.washington.edu/~tessaro/).
+Previously, I was a research intern in the [Cryptography Research Center (CRC) of TII](https://www.tii.ae/cryptography) and in the [LIP6 Computer Science Laboratory](https://www.lip6.fr).
+I hold a Master degree in Mathematics (Paris Cité University) and Computer Science (Sorbonne University).

 You can find me on [linkedin](https://www.linkedin.com/in/jeromegovinden), and check out my [CV](/files/2025-02_Govinden_Jerome_CV.pdf) and [publications](/publications).